siddthartha/enso/README.md

 # The Enso -- PHP8 micro framework #

-The main goal is to get some template for making fast and tiny REST *or* Asynchronous services on PHP8:
+The main goal is to get some template for making fast and tiny REST *or* Asynchronous services on PHP8+:
 * inside immutable docker containers
-* with Swoole for multi-threading
+* with Swoole / RoadRunner for multi-threading
 * with Redis for queue
-* with WebSockets for web/mobile clients
+* with WebSockets for web / mobile clients
 * without local FS dependency (should put logs and files to some cloud storages only)
 * using strict [PSR-compatible](https://www.php-fig.org/psr/) components (as widely as possible)

 ### Basics ###

 On application layer project runs with:
-* PHP8
-* Swoole runtime
-* XDebug 3 support
+* PHP8+
+* Mixed runtime CLI / WEB / Daemon (Swoole | RoadRunner)
-* Mysql/Postgresql for state storage
+* Mysql / Postgresql for state storage
 * Redis (AMPQ / MQTT)
 * WebSockets support
-* Codeception E2E testing
+* Xdebug 3

-Framework's code is written using:
+Framework's code should use:
 * Yiisoft components:
   - PSR-11 DI Container
   - PSR-3 Logger
   - PSR-6 Cache
   - DB Layer / AR
 * Other components for HTTP:
-  - PSR-7/17 Messages/Factories (Httpsoft)
+  - PSR-7/17 Messages / Factories (Httpsoft)
   - PSR-15 Middlewares (custom)
   - PSR-18 Client (Guzzle)
+* Also:
+  - Codeception E2E testing/coverage
+  - Swagger

 ### How do I get set up? ###